How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 }

-To check if there is another snapshot in progress, run the following command:
+To check if there's another snapshot in progress, run the following command:

 curl -XGET 'opensearch-domain-endpoint/_snapshot/_status'

-If a snapshot is already in progress, wait for the current snapshot to complete.
-Or, if you suspect that your snapshot is stuck, check your history of hourly snapshots.
+If a snapshot is already in progress, then wait for the current snapshot to complete.
+Or, if you think that your snapshot is stuck, then check your history of hourly snapshots.
 For more information, see Why can't I delete an index or upgrade my OpenSearch Service cluster?

 Snapshot_restore_exception

-If you try to migrate data from an on-premises cluster to an OpenSearch Service domain, you might encounter the following exception:
+If you try to migrate data from an on-premises cluster to an OpenSearch Service domain, then you might encounter the following exception error:

 {